NCIP/gdc-docs/docs/Data/Release_Notes/Data_Release_Notes.md

 ### New updates

 1. Updated miRNA files to remove QCFail reads.
-This impacts BAM files and downstream count files <!--DAT-1246-->
+This included all BAM and downstream count files. <!--DAT-1246-->
 2. TCGA Tissue slide images now available in GDC Data Portal.
 Previously these were found only in the Legacy Archive <!--DAT-1251-->

 ### Bugs Fixed Since Last Release